 Divorce takes time and it involves more than just you and your spouse.
 When you’re dealing with divorce property settlement, it’s best to hire a divorce lawyer.
 However, by doing so it makes it impossible to predict who will get what, including who gets the house in a divorce.

 When should you take your divorce to court?

 Hire a reputable divorce lawyer first – they will do their best to help you settle things in a civilized matter.
 If your spouse is not cooperating or refuses to get in contact, that’s when you should consider taking divorce to court.

-I also suggest taking a look at The Uniform Marriage and Divorce Act which looks closely at property settlement laws for eight states as well as child custody, the division assets and more.
+I also suggest taking a look at and Divorce Act which looks closely at property settlement laws for eight states as well as child custody, the division assets and more.
 All your questions about who gets the house in a divorce will be answered.

 What about divorce house buyout?

 In a buyout, you will first have to determine the value of the house.